THESE MANY, EMPTY, SATURDAY AFTERNOONS

 Pete takes a long pull on his morphine lollipop and stares out the window at Gina The Wig Lady placing her sundries in a basket lowered from the apartment above the bar.
 Hanging over the balcony is Gina’s mother with whom she has lived her entire life save for three weeks in September of '65 when she cohabitated with Vinnie Sip two blocks away on Mulberry Street.

-Gina flips him the bird and Pete shakes his head.
+Gina flips him the bird.
 Even though her history reaches back to when this neighborhood was The Five Points, Pete’s been here since the forties and feels his association with The New York Intellectuals sets him above and beyond.

 The next item to conquer is the soy sauce.
 His fingers trace the slippery plastic like braille, patiently seeking indentations on the packet; but he is in no rush – until happy hour rolls around and the bar needs this table for paying customers, he can sit undisturbed, opening up as many packets of condiments, as slowly as he wants.